aartij22/recommendation/README.md

 ## Files

-* `transactions_train.csv`: This file contains user purchase history.
+* `transactions.csv`: This file contains user purchase history.
 * `articles.csv`: This file contains detailed metadata for each available article_id for purchase.
 * `customers.csv`: This file contains metadata for each customer_id in the dataset.